 - Species: P. crassidens

-The magnificent False Killer Whale has a broad, yet specific distribution.
+Most notably, the magnificent False Killer Whale has a quite broad, yet specific distribution.
 While it inhabits three separate oceans, it primarily occurs only in the temperate or tropical regions.

-The vast majority of individuals tend to appear on the surface, but it typically inhabits regions with a depth greater than 3,300 ft (1,000 m).
+The vast majority of individuals tend to appear on the surface.
+However, it typically inhabits regions with a depth greater than 3,300 ft (1,000 m).
 Why it does this continues to remain a mystery to researchers.

-Like all dolphins, it evolved as a carnivore and primarily feeds on fish and cephalopods.
+Further, like all dolphins, it evolved as a pure carnivore and primarily feeds on fish and cephalopods.
 Yet small marine mammals will occasionally be taken as well.
 This usually occurs due to a lack of larger prey.

 This species reaches maturity at about 12 years of age and has an average lifespan of about 60 years.
 Sadly, for reasons that remain a mystery, it also ranks among the most common cetaceans to engage in mass strandings.